merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

  ----------------
  Net charge =   0.000000

-Additionally the electrostatic potential (ESP) on all the grid points used to determine the ESP charges is printed on the <filename_prefix>.vdw file.
-This file and the output file can be used to obtine RESP charges via Ambertools (refer Amber manual).
+Additionally, the electrostatic potential (ESP) on all the grid points used to determine the ESP charges is printed in the file <filename_prefix>.vdw.
+This file and the output file can be used to obtain RESP charges via Ambertools (refer Amber manual).
 Output file should contain the following line:

 .. code-block:: none